Michael Scott (The Office): Interests

-He appears to have a history of playing ice hockey and demonstrates his talent in "Michael's Birthday".
-In high school, after his math teacher told him he was going to flunk out, he went out the next day and "scored more goals than anyone in the history of the hockey team."
-He also has invited potential clients to "Wilkes-Barre/Scranton Penguins" games.
-On multiple occasions, Michael has also expressed interest in basketball even though he is terrible (in "The Fire", "Basketball" and "Goodbye, Michael").
-Michael is a Pittsburgh Pirates fan, and does not like the New York Mets.
+He appears to have a history of playing ice hockey and demonstrates his skating talent in "Michael's Birthday".
+He says that in high school, after his math teacher told him he was going to flunk out, he went out the next day and "scored more goals than anyone in the history of the hockey team."
+He also invites potential clients to Wilkes-Barre/Scranton Penguins games.
+He expresses interest in basketball, even though he is terrible at it (seen in "The Fire", "Basketball" and "Goodbye, Michael").
+He is a Pittsburgh Pirates fan, and does not like the New York Mets.

-Other interests include a pair of Levi's he refers to as "fun jeans", which he has professionally dry cleaned and the reason he started casual Fridays; his self-bought "World's Best Boss" mug from Spencer Gifts; and Chrysler automobiles.
+His other interests include a pair of Levi's he refers to as "fun jeans", which he has professionally dry cleaned and are the reason he started casual Fridays, his self-bought "World's Best Boss" mug from Spencer Gifts, and Chrysler automobiles.
 He drives a silver 2004 Sebring convertible for the first three seasons until he trades it in with Jan's Volvo for a shared Porsche Boxster in the episode "Money".
 After their relationship, he drives a red PT Cruiser convertible and later a newer-model Sebring as a benefit of the buyout of the Michael Scott Paper Company to Dunder Mifflin in "Broke".
-Michael enjoys planning fantasy entrepreneurial schemes that he would like to start, such as a men's shoe store called "Shoe La La", or another paper company simply called "Michael".
+He enjoys planning fantasy entrepreneurial schemes, such as a men's shoe store called "Shoe La La", and another paper company called simply "Michael".